Your Most Senior Leaders Still Need Support: Experience Doesn’t Replace Context

 Adaptive Leadership in Practice

-Think of this as a Clarity-to-Autonomy Spectrum:
+Think of this as a Clarity-to-Autonomy Continuum:

 • You start by providing structure and direction when the person or project is new.